Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

 where the action $a_{x_i}(t_k)$ is held constant during the time interval (zero-order hold).

-In the hyperbolic PDE model, wave propagation occurs at finite speeds, so the evolution of a grid over a short time depends only on a localized region of the state.
-Let $\mathcal{I}_{\Delta t}(x_i) \subset \{x_1, \dots, x_{N_x}\}$ represent the local region around $x_i$ within the maximum wave propagation distance ($\Delta t$ times the maximum wave speed).
-This region is determined by the time step $\Delta t$ and the PDE model's properties, independent of the specific location $x_i$.
-The transition function is given by:

-The dynamics in Eq. (\ref{eq:e012}) exhibit spatial translation invariance, meaning the system's behavior does not depend on specific spatial locations when border effects are negligible and the grid size $L$ is sufficiently large.
-This property ensures identical local environments for all grid columns, i.e., $\tilde{f} = \tilde{f}_{x_1} = \dots = \tilde{f}_{x_{N_x}}$, enabling parameter sharing across grid columns.
+Two important properties of traffic PDE models simplify the formulation of the transition function.
+First, the hyperbolic structure ensures finite wave propagation speeds, so the evolution of a grid over a short time depends only on a localized region of the whole traffic state.
+Second, the dynamics in Eq. (\ref{eq:general_source_control_all_lane}) exhibit spatial translation invariance, meaning the system's behavior does not depend on specific spatial locations when border effects are negligible.
+As a result, the transition function for all grid columns in Eq. (\ref{eq:transition_function}) can be uniformly approximated by a shared function $\tilde{g}$, enabling parameter sharing across all grid columns.

 Two further approximations are made in the training algorithm design: